hsf-training/hsf-training-ssh-webpage/_episodes/04-keys.md

 > which will have almost the same effect.
 {: .callout}

+> ## Question
+> Determine if you already have a key pair
+> > ## Hint
+> > Key pairs are often stored in the `~/.ssh ` folder
+> {: .solution}
+> > ## Solution
+> > Type this following command `ls ~/.ssh ` and look for files that end in .pub
+> {: .solution}
+{: .challenge}

 ## Creating a key pair

 First, we need to create a private/public key pair to be used for SSH, called an identity.

+> ## Warning!
+> The process below will create two files, one of which is your private key and one of which is your public key.
+To preserve the security of your system, the private key must stay on your local machine and never leave!
+The public key is, in fact, public, and this is the information you will copy to other machines.

-We want to do this on your **local machine** just by calling `ssh-keygen`.
-Without any options this will just create a private/public key pair we can use but, you might at least give it a comment string so that you can identify the key easier.
+We will create the private/public key pair on your **local machine** by calling `ssh-keygen`.
+Without any options this will create a private/public key pair we can use but, you might at least give it a comment string so that you can identify the key easier.
 For example, `-C` will provide a comment to your key.